Download This Sample

 It’s raining cats and dogs.

-Now that you know what a metaphor is, you can try to create examples of metaphors by yourself to practice your knowledge and understanding.
+Now that you know what a metaphor is, you can try to identify and create metaphors on your own.

 Link/cite this page